LegacyLeap Logo

 PhaseTraditional ChallengesLegacyleap Gen AI CapabilityBusiness Impact

-1 – Comprehend & AssessManual code reviews, tribal knowledge gaps, undocumented dependencies.Codebase comprehension agents map architecture, dependencies, unused code, and business logic across VB6, ASP.NET, WCF, EF6, and more.Cuts discovery from weeks to days; eliminates “hidden complexity” surprises.
+1: Comprehend & AssessManual code reviews, tribal knowledge gaps, undocumented dependencies.Codebase comprehension agents map architecture, dependencies, unused code, and business logic across VB6, ASP.NET, WCF, EF6, and more.Cuts discovery from weeks to days; eliminates hidden dependency surprises.
+Unlike general-purpose AI coding tools that lose context between sessions, Legacyleap’s agents maintain persistent understanding across the full codebase throughout the migration.

 Also read: How Can Gen AI Drive Every Step of Your Modernization Journey?